hojun01720/cse15l-lab-reports/lab5.md

 5. After fixing `grade.sh` file, when I run `bash grade.sh` with [nested github URL](https://github.com/ucsd-cse15l-s23/list-methods-nested), now it detects the `ListExamples.java` file and normally scores the test. <br/><br/><br/><br/>

 ## Part 2 <br/>
 I learned a lot from the class.
-I learned how to use
+I learned how to use bash script and vim command.
+I was really surprised that I can save all the commands in the bash file and load it when it's necessary.
+This will be very helpful when I need to repeat the same commands over and over. <br/>
+Also, I am happy to learn the vim.
+At first, I thought is is useless, but then I found out it is useful when I don't know where the file is to open up on VS Code, or when I am only working in the terminal. <br/>
+These new skill will be very useful for further CSE classes and even at the workplace.
+I am gald that I learned them.